convox/docs/docs/application/port.md

 ---
 title: "Port"
+description: "Define the port on which a Convox service listens for HTTP, HTTPS, or gRPC traffic."
 ---

+# Port

 The Convox router listens on ports 80 and 443 and handles SSL termination for you.
 You will need to define the port on which your application is listening.